PokeJofeJr4th/DreamBerd-rs/README.md

 ## Zero-Abstraction Abstractions

 Lots of popular languages use so-called "zero-cost abstractions".
-C instead has zero-_abstraction_ abstractions, which are features that provide runtime costs for little-to-no utility.
+DreamBerd instead has zero-_abstraction_ abstractions, which are features that provide runtime costs for little-to-no utility.

 ### Signals